Random Acts of Flyness

-Random Acts of Flyness is an American late-night sketch comedy television series created by Terence Nance that premiered on August 4, 2018 on HBO.
+Random Acts of Flyness is an American late-night surrealist television series created by Terence Nance that premiered on August 4, 2018 on HBO.
 Additionally, Nance appears in each episode of the series which he also wrote, directed, and executive produced.
 On August 20, 2018, it was announced that the series had been renewed for a second season.
 Season 2 premiered in December 2022.

 Premise

 Random Acts of Flyness is described as a "fluid, mind-melting stream-of-conscious response to the contemporary American mediascape" in which each episode will "feature interconnected vignettes that makes the series a unique mix of vérité documentary, musical performances, surrealist melodrama and humorous animation."

 Production

 Development

 On January 29, 2018, it was announced that HBO had given the production a series order for a first season consisting of six episodes.
 The series was created by Terence Nance who will also write, direct, and executive produce.
 Producers are reportedly looking to cast a diverse group of performers with black actors eyed for many of the roles.
 Production companies involved in the series include MVMT.

 On July 2, 2018, it was announced that the series would premiere on August 4, 2018.
 It was also reported that additional executive producers would include Tamir Muhammad, Jamund Washington, Kishori Rajan, Kelley Robins Hicks, Chanelle Aponte Pearson, Ravi Nandan, and John Hodges and that A24 had been added as an additional production company involved with the series.
 On August 20, 2018, it was announced that HBO had renewed the series for a second season.